-By Sam Kessler – Chief Editor/Staff Writer.
+By Sam Kessler – Chief Editor/Contributor.

 Recently U.S. President Donald Trump and Congress finalized the approval of renewed sanctions on the Russian Federation.
 This is a response to public outcry over allegations that Russia hacked the U.S. elections.
 However, it represents a continuation of U.S. sanctions policy toward Russia since their annexation of Crimea occurred in 2014.
 Main points that make up this renewed sanctions policy consist of the following: